William Drummond of Hawthornden: Life

 The poems bear marks of a close study of Sidney, and of the Italian poets.
-He sometimes translates direct from the Italian, especially from Giambattista Marino.
+He sometimes translates directly from the Italian, especially from Giambattista Marino.
 Forth Feasting: A Panegyricke to the King's Most Excellent Majestie (1617), a poem written in heroic couplets of remarkable facility, celebrates James's visit to Scotland in that year.
 In 1618 Drummond began a correspondence with Michael Drayton.
 The two poets continued to write at intervals for thirteen years, the last letter being dated in the year of Drayton's death.
 The latter had almost been persuaded by his "dear Drummond" to print the later books of Poly-Olbion at Hart's Edinburgh press.
 In the winter of 1618–1619, Drummond had included Ben Jonson in his circle of literary friends, and at Christmas 1618 was honoured with a visit of a fortnight or more from the dramatist.

 The account of their conversations, long supposed to be lost, was discovered in the Advocates' Library, Edinburgh, by David Laing, and was edited for the Shakespeare Society in 1842 and printed by Gifford & Cunningham.
 The conversations are full of literary gossip, and embody Jonson's opinion of himself and of his host, whom he frankly told that "his verses were too much of the schooles, and were not after the fancie of the time," and again that he "was too good and simple, and that oft a man's modestie made a fool of his witt".
 But the publication of what was obviously intended as a private journal has given Jonson an undeserved reputation for very harsh literary judgements, and has cast blame on Drummond for blackening his guest's memory.

 In 1623 appeared the poet's fourth publication, entitled Flowers of Sion: By William Drummond of Hawthornedenne: to which is adjoyned his Cypresse Grove.
 From 1625 till 1630 Drummond was probably for the most part engaged in travelling on the Continent.
-On 29 September 1626 he received a sixteen patents for diverse devices, mainly military.
+On 29 September 1626 he received sixteen patents for diverse devices, mainly military.
 These included Glasses of Archimedes which could set ships afire at sea and an early form of machine gun "in which a number of musket barrels are fastened together in such a manner as to allow one man to take the place of a hundred musketeers in battle.
 However, there is no evidence that he actually produced any of these devices.
 In 1627, however, he seems to have been home for a short time, as, in that year, he appears in the entirely new character of the holder of a patent for the construction of military machines, entitled "Litera Magistri Gulielmi Drummond de Fabrica Machinarum Militarium, Anno 1627".